exoplatform/exo-documentation/docs/Manage-Space.rst

           Show More bar will appear at the page bottom.
 Click Show More to see more members.

-.. note:: In the space seeting, you can have an idea about the space template
+.. note:: In the space settings, you can get an idea of the original space template used to create
          your space, by looking at the Template field the pulldown will be disabled.